GMC-Stack/Progress_Tracker/README.md

 ## 🚀 How to Get Started

 1. **Download** the `.xlsx` file and open it in Microsoft Excel
-2. **Enable editing** and content when prompted
-3. **Read the Instructions sheet** — it contains the full glossary
+2. **Read the Instructions sheet** — it contains the full glossary
-4. **Personalize your profile** in the (NAME) Sheet — fill in your Ikigai and goals
+3. **Personalize your profile** in the (NAME) Sheet — fill in your Ikigai and goals
-5. **Start your first Weekly Progress check-in** — rate each dimension from 1 to 5
+4. **Start your first Weekly Progress check-in** — rate each dimension from 1 to 5

-> ⏱️ It takes about 10 minutes per week.
+> ⏱️ It takes about 10 minutes per day.
 > The value is in the trend, not in any single week.

 ---